gtbluesky/onnxruntime_flutter/README.md

 * Flexibility to use any Onnx Model.
 * Acceleration using multi-threading.
 * Similar structure as OnnxRuntime Java and C# API.
-* Inference speeds close to native Android/iOS Apps built using the Java/Objective-C API.
+* Inference speed is not slower than native Android/iOS Apps built using the Java/Objective-C API.
 * Run inference in different isolates to prevent jank in UI thread.

 ## Getting Started